What is the gospel?

 Dear God, I know that I am a sinner and am in need of a deliverer.
 I need forgiveness for having failed to love You with all my heart, soul, and mind and for failing to love others in the way that I love myself.
 I know that my sins have alienated me from You and others.
 I want You to deliver me from my sinful self-centeredness.
 I desire a truly loving relationship with You as my Father and others as my brothers and sisters.
 I trust in Jesus, and Jesus alone, as the only one who can save me from my sins.

 Now that you have received Christ as your Savior we encourage you to develop that personal relationship to Jesus Christ.
 We grow in grace and knowledge of the Lord Jesus Christ through Bible reading, prayer, and worshiping with others.
 We also encourage you to develop a love for your fellow believers through an active participation in their lives and mutual service for the Lord by participating in a Bible-believing church.
 We at the Lebanon Bible Fellowship Church would be honored to assist you in being a follower of the Lord Jesus Christ.
-Please contact me (*be sure to select ‘Pastor Calvin Reed’ from the list of recipients).
+If you have any questions, please contact me.
 I would love to hear from you.

 Calvin T. Reed, Senior Pastor